hyperintelligent/BTC-Calculator/README.md

 # BTC-Calculator
-A calculator for the average price of BitCoin at the moment.
+A calculator made in python for the average price of BitCoin at the moment, I might continue updating this as there's always room for improvment.